 With both providers, the final step is to select a transaction start date.
 Most accounting software providers allow you to pull through up to 12 months’ worth of transactions.

-This process can often be reversed for those who bank with a fintech.
+This process can sometimes be reversed for those using a fintech provider.

 If you have a Tide account, for example, you can connect to Xero from within the Tide platform itself.